Home » Dinner Recipes » Chicken and Dumplings Casserole

 Absolutely!
 You do not need to make this totally from scratch if you are short on time.
 Pick up a rotisserie chicken.
 Get the family size chicken and just dice it up (you’ll need 3 cups of chicken.)
 Costco sometimes even sells pulled rotisserie chicken.
 A huge timesaver!

-What if I don’t like celery?
+What if I don’t like celery or onions?

 Can I substitute self-rising flour with all-purpose flour?